loader image

 Keep My Commandments

 To benefit from submission to a higher authority, we must believe in a higher authority.
 When we submit to worldly authority, we acknowledge its existence and power over us.
-Paul is not advocating a naive submission to a fictional authority, a manmade authority.
+Paul is not advocating for a naive submission to a fictional authority, a manmade authority.
 Instead, he acknowledges the reasonable benefit and reward of faith in God to those who diligently seek him.
 In other words, sincere faith and trust in God is a cause that effectively changes the way we live our lives for the better.

 The reward of true faith in God is improved behavior.
 Jesus said in John 14:15, “If you love me, keep my commandments.
 WEB” Responding to Christ’s command to love our neighbor as our self, the faithful bring more love into the world.
 Responding to the Lord’s appeal to repent from sin, we overcome destructive behaviors.